OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositManager.sol/contract.DepositManager.md

 Withdraws the given amount of the underlying asset

+*Notes:

-*This function is only callable by addresses with the deposit operator role The actions of the calling deposit operator are restricted to its own namespace, preventing the operator from accessing funds of other operators.
+- This function is only callable by addresses with the deposit operator role
+- The actions of the calling deposit operator are restricted to its own namespace, preventing the operator from accessing funds of other operators.
+- Given a low enough amount, the actual amount withdrawn may be 0.
+This function will not revert in such a case.
-This function reverts if:
+This function will revert if:
 - The contract is not enabled
 - The caller does not have the deposit operator role
 - The recipient is the zero address